Discover Trim

 Localisation en Irlande

-The opportunity to visit the ruins of an ancient Irish castle with remarkable architecture.
+An opportunity to visit the ruins of an ancient Irish castle, with its remarkable architecture.

 Localisation en Irlande

-The Yellow Steeple is a curiosity of the town of Trim.
-It is a bell tower, the only remnant...
+The Yellow Steeple is a curiosity in the town of Trim.
+The bell tower is the only vestige of an Augustinian abbey built in the 14th century.

 Trim Cathedral